 Leakage from T&P Valve

 Another type of leakage that occurs in a water heater is when the temperature and pressure (T&P) valve is damaged.
 This valve is located on the pipe that runs down from the side of your water heater.
 If you observe water leaking from it, then the valve is venting excess steam.
-Excess steam is condenses into water, and travels down the pipe onto your floor.
-Slow dripping is although normal, but if it is leaking severely, it is a concerning matter.
+Excess steam is condensed into water and travels down the pipe onto your floor.
+Slow dripping is normal, but if it is leaking severely, it is a concerning matter.
 If you observe this sign, don’t tamper with or block the valve and pipe in an attempt to restrict dripping water.
 Proper operation of the T&P valve is critical so you should call for a water heater repair in Abilene, TX to deal with the issue.

 Corrosion is always a bad symptom, no matter what the situation is.
 If you are noticing corrosion around the pipe fittings that are attached to your water heater, it means they are exposed to moisture, and that water is leaking from somewhere.
 It could very well be that your pipe fittings are not properly sealed.
 Pipe fitting corrosions occur as minerals in the water deposit on them.
-This is also referred to as “slow leak” because your water heater is able to sustain for a while, and keeps working despite the corrosion.
-However, it will eventually fail the unit if problem is not addressed.
+This is also referred to as a “slow leak” because your water heater is able to sustain for a while, and keeps working despite the corrosion.
+However, it will eventually fail the unit if the problem is not addressed.
 By acquiring the services of water heater repair in Abilene, TX, you can save your water heater from complete failure.

 3) Burn marks